 Sure, we all think it will happen to “the other guy,” just like the quote in the article.
 But one day, “the other guy” (or woman) will be each of us.
 When that time comes, it is too late to put these important planning items in place.
 Take action now, while you can, by calling us at 616-827-7596.

-Michael Lichterman is an estate planning and business planning attorney who helps families and business owners create a lasting legacy by planning for their Whole Family Wealth™.
+Michael Lichterman is an estate planning and elder law attorney who helps families and create a lasting legacy.
 This goes beyond merely planning for finances – it’s about who your are and what’s important to you.
-He focuses on estate and asset protection planning for the “experienced” generation, the “sandwich generation” (caring for parents and children), doctors/physicians, nurses, lawyers, dentists, professionals with minor children, family owned businesses and pet planning.
 He takes the “counselor” part of attorney and counselor at law very seriously, and enjoys creating life long relationships with his clients – many of which have become great friends.